jcplaboratory/http_error-pages-nginx/README.md

 How to use?
 ----------------------------------------------
 1. Clone this repository to your NGINX root `/var/www/html`
-2. Edit each NGINX virtual site configuration to include the following:
+2. Edit each NGINX virtual site configuration to include the following inside the `server` block.
 ```
         error_page 403 /http_error-pages-nginx/403.html;
         location = /http_error-pages-nginx/403.html {
                 root /var/www/html;
                 internal;